daekeun-ml/ggv2-cv-mlops-workshop/README.md

 ### Deploy Inference codes
 1. Compress all contents of the `model` folder into `image_classification.zip` and upload it to your S3 bucket.
 2. Edit the `img-classification.json` file in the `recipes` folder.
 The Uri of the Artifacts entry should be your S3 path.
 3. Deploy the Model Store component.
-We recommend deploying from the web console or using the AWS CLI.
+We recommend deploying from the web console or using the greengrass-cli.
 4. Open a new terminal window in the Cloud9 IDE to check the greengrass log and component log.
     ```
     $ sudo tail -f /greengrass/v2/logs/greengrass.log